gwotto/dnaseq-pipeline/README.md

 ## TODOs

+* optimise for scratch directory use, scratch directory use as the default

 * Output files with discordant and split reads.
 This is needed by the lumpy SV detection software and can be achieved by samblaster in two ways.
 See also the [samblaster github